-This is one of the most aesthetically appealing Rowenta models combining high power, ultra modern technology and brilliant performance.
+This is one of the most aesthetically appealing Rowenta models combining high power, ultra-modern technology, and brilliant performance.
 This German make, though costing close to $150 delivers professional results in considerably short time.
 It combines LED indicators and a steam motion sensor for efficiency.
-It also comes with a one touch controls and a digital LED display for ease of use.
-Read our full review on Rowenta DW9280 Steam Force to know more.
+It also comes with a one-touch control and a digital LED display for ease of use.
+Read our full review of Rowenta DW9280 Steam Force to know more.

 - A very high power iron with 1800 watts which allows it to heat very fast and this reduces the time required for ironing.